msawired/OpenProcessing-i18n/README.md

 To contribute,
 - Reach out to info@openprocessing.org to join this repo as a collaborator.
 - Create a branch to make your changes.
 - Make your changes and additions.
+Also, look for any *null* values (eg. 'fr': null).
+These are new phrases that need translation.
-- Test it live by going to the related page on *beta.openprocessing.org* and run the code below in native browser console to use your own branch.
+- Test it live by going to the related page on [beta.openprocessing.org](https://beta.openprocessing.org) and run the code below in native browser console.
 This will load lang.json from your own branch.
 ```
 	//format: OP.loadLanguage([language],[branch title]);
 	OP.loadLanguage('ja','my-branch')